 ?at the bottom left on desktop (or in your sidebar on mobile).
 Or email us at firstname.lastname@example.org.

-We keep per-minute backups of our database, which allows us to restore a snapshot of your entire content at any minute in the past 30 days if you need it.
+We keep backups of our database, which allows us to restore a snapshot of your content in the past 30 days if you need it.

 - How can I empty my trash?